-Hennepin Technical College public property includes adjacent streets, Parks, and sidewalks.
-See maps - pages 6 and 7
+Hennepin Technical College public property includes adjacent streets, parking lots, sidewalks and parks.

-Clery geographical reporting area

-Hennepin Technical College - Brooklyn Park Campus
+Clery geographical reporting area - Brooklyn Park Campus

 In the above map the area outlined encompasses the Clery geographical reporting area for the Hennepin Technical College Brooklyn Park Campus.
-The Campus proper is outlined in Red, with Greenhaven Park, Brooklyn Boulevard, Boone Avenue, and Mt.
-Curve Boulevard outlined in Amber.
+The Campus proper is outlined in Red, with Brooklyn Boulevard, Boone Avenue, and Mount Curve Boulevard outlined in Amber.
 These inclusions are separated out in the crime statistics and make up the "Public Property" category.